AdguardTeam/Scriptlets/wiki/about-scriptlets.md

     - `value` is string or regular expression for matching the value of the option passed to fetch call; invalid regular expression will cause any value matching

 > Usage with no arguments will log fetch calls to browser console;
-which is usefull for debugging but permitted for production filter lists.
+which is useful for debugging but permitted for production filter lists.

 **Examples**
 1. Prevent all fetch calls